DataCorrupted/peter-site/content/post/homeward.md

 Can't save him.
 That's what I told myself.

-That moment, I know, as long as our Xi the Great is there, there is no coming back for me.
+That moment, I know, as long as our _Xi the Great_ is there, there is no coming back for me.
-And it's not strange that I had a hard time appreciating Chinese politics and culture.
+It's not strange that I had a hard time appreciating Chinese politics and culture.
 When other kids were reading _Romance of the Three Kingdoms_, my first long novel was actually [_Doomsday Book_](https://en.wikipedia.org/wiki/Doomsday_Book_(novel)) by [Connie Willis](https://en.wikipedia.org/wiki/Connie_Willis).
 It is a good science fiction which won both [_Nebula Award_](https://en.wikipedia.org/wiki/Nebula_Award) and [_Hugo Award_](https://en.wikipedia.org/wiki/Hugo_Award), yet until 2016 only 23 novels can won both.
 That's how I know [Larry Niven](https://en.wikipedia.org/wiki/Larry_Niven), by reading through that 23 novels(Except that I have already finished _Doomsday Book_).